bigfix/developer.bigfix.com/site/reference/types/floating-point.md

 # less significance &lt;integer&gt; of &lt;floating point&gt; : floating point

-Removes &amp;lt;integer&amp;gt; number of digits of significance from the floating point value.
+Removes &lt;integer&lt; number of digits of significance from the floating point value.

 # maximum of &lt;floating point&gt; : floating point

-Returns the maximum value from a list of &amp;lt;floating point&amp;gt; types.
+Returns the maximum value from a list of &lt;floating point&lt; types.

 # mean of &lt;floating point&gt; : floating point